bruin-data/bruin/docs/getting-started/templates-docs/shopify-bigquery-README.md

-# Bruin - Shopify to BigQuery
+# Bruin - Shopify to BigQuery Template

 This pipeline is a simple example of a Bruin pipeline that copies data from Shopify to BigQuery.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.